Their, There, or They're?

 I put the collar right there. (that location)

-There are five prime numbers less than ten.
+There are four prime numbers less than ten.

 (with to be)